chregu/vendure-ssl-localhost/README.md

 of `docker-compose.yml`.
 Copy this into your project and adjust it, and you should be good to go (with the steps described below)

+It also uses [liip/docker-ssl-keygen](https://github.com/liip/docker-ssl-keygen) to generate the ssl certs.
+If you don't trust it, it's easy to adjust to your needs.

 ## Steps